 /etc/hosts and gateway in

-I was able to quickly compile Mosaic, which curiously had Makefile settings for Dell Unix, and take it for a spin on the web with help of WRP:
+I was able to quickly compile Mosaic, which curiously had Makefile settings for Dell Unix.
+Took it for a spin on the web with help of WRP:

 One could probably want to compile more recent version of Mosaic with PNG support or maybe some more recent browser all together.